 A sweet, moist, coconut and vanilla flavoured center, covered in a chocolate coating, Chocolate Coconut Balls are an easy, no-bake holiday favourite!

 The countdown is well under way now!
 Here we are with day eight of Lord Byron’s 24 Cookies of Christmas advent.
-There’s a complete list of previous cookies in this series at the bottom of this post.
 So far, we’ve covered old fashioned classics, a few family traditional type recipes, and even a fun and kid-friendly marshmallow ball.

 Speaking of balls, I think cookie balls are more popular at Christmastime than any other time of the year.
 I think it’s because the confection business places a large amount of money and effort into pushing chocolate truffle type balls at this time of year.
 And, in true food blogger fashion, bloggers will often re-create homemade versions of these popular balls.

 This particular recipe though is not a copycat version of anything as far as I know.
 This is a recipe that my mom made every holiday season.
 She loved coconut and would bake with it quite often.
 Chocolate Coconut Balls are completely no-bake though.
 All you need to do is melt a bit of butter; that’s as hard as ‘baking’ gets in this recipe.

 Chocolate Coconut Balls take a little bit of patience, but they are very worth it when all is said and done.
 I love to eat cookies like this one that are dipped in chocolate, but I hate making them.
 I’m not a big fan of melting chocolate with the purpose of dipping a ball into it.